-I have 4 projects underway in 2018.
-All of these collections are over halfway through and are actively being worked on.
+I have a number of developmental projects underway.
+All of these collections are at least halfway through and are actively being worked on.
 They will be offered for exhibition as they become complete.

 Every migrant worker, regardless of ethnicity, home country, skill or profession faces a shock on arriving and settling into their new country, and this is most pronounced during the first month.
 So much so, that for the majority of migrant workers decide whether or not to continue with working away from home during this period.

 At times, everything seems unreal, and life becomes a blur, things passing one by without full comprehension.

 This highly conceptual project seeks to capture a migrant’s sense of unease and disquiet, particularly in relation to the workforce in the Middle East.

 When complete, this series will comprise of 30 12×16 inch images, hand printed in the darkroom on colour photographic paper.